 |First Alarm:||Second Alarm:||Third Alarm:|

-Carbon Monoxide is a highly poisonous gas in low concentrations.
+Carbon Monoxide (CO) is a highly poisonous gas in low concentrations.
 The fact it has no taste or smell makes it especially dangerous.
 Typically Carbon Monoxide is a product of incomplete combustion.
 This means that anything that burns can generate Carbon Monoxide, boilers, gas fires, coal fires, wood burners, charcoal fires, barbecues, vehicle exhausts as a few examples.
 Low level exposure over time can have lasting health effects.
 Around 30 people die every year in the UK from Carbon Monoxide poisoning.
 If you are burning gas, coal, oil, wood pellets etc to heat your home or use gas for cooking then you must fit Carbon Monoxide detectors.

-typical symptoms can be:
+Typical symptoms of CO poisoning can be:

 - Flu Like Feeling

 Of course you may just have a headache or be under the weather for other reasons but ask yourself a few questions:

 - Do you feel better when away from the home?

 - Do these symptoms affect more than one person in the home?

 - Are the symptoms worse when heating or cooking appliances are on?